 The Uncluded, the genre-crossing duo comprised of Aesop Rock and Kimya Dawson, has been on a music video tear recently, already releasing four videos off of their debut album Hokey Fright, which was released last week.
-Likely our favorite video from the album so far, “Delicate Cycle” directed by Ben Fee and Pete Lee, features The Uncluded along side a cast of over 80 different cast members – both people and animals.
+Likely our favorite video from the album so far, Delicate Cycle directed by Ben Fee and Pete Lee, features The Uncluded along side a cast of over 80 different cast members both people and animals.
 We talked to Ben and Pete about collaborating with The Uncluded, shooting with a cafeteria full of kids, and practical washing machine effects.

 Doug: How did you guys get involved with the project?

 Ben: Pete and I serendipitously booked each a couple of videos on the West Coast, shooting around a general vicinity of the end of February into March.
 We decided wed spread them out and conquer them all together because we just enjoy working together.
 We always bring really great people together.
 This was the first of that chunk of videos and it was no exception.
 Actually, some of my proudest moments were watching crews that Ive worked with, meet crews that Pete has worked with, and just getting along really well.
 Thats just the intro to a huge cast of characters - of animals, and children, and elderly, and funny guys, and really eccentric, beautiful, brilliant artists.

 Pete: Aesop Rock had been mentioning to me that hes doing a side project with Kimya Dawson.
 I had no idea what that meant.
 He introduced me to her, and her and I started bonding and being friends.
 As soon as my first video came out, "ZZZ Top," there has been talks about doing something with her.
 She always want to do a Kung fu movie where she joins a Zumba class and kicks ass on all them Zumba bitches, and in talking about that idea is how the discussion for this video started.
-In fact, the first I met her in person, she showed me the pictures of these animals of Ramen Noodle, and of London, and of Lil’ Bub.
+In fact, the first I met her in person, she showed me the pictures of these animals of Ramen Noodle, and of London, and of Lil Bub.

 Ben: London is the two-legged pit bull with the wheels.

-Pete: Right, and Ramen is a two-legged poodle, and Lil’ Bub is a cat.
+Pete: Right, and Ramen is a two-legged poodle, and Lil Bub is a cat.
 She wanted to work with these animals.
 I had no idea what it might entail, but I was excited by the idea.
 More importantly, I was excited by her excitement.
 Just how much real love she has for these animals.
 Not us looking at them and having a cute overload, she has actual love for them and really wants to know what theyre about.
 She really takes her time to talk to the pet owners and the pet photographers.
 Its profound and its adorable.

 Doug: So thats where the concept of this video originated, with these awesome animals with awesome names?

 Pete: The first time I heard this song I was in the car and I just had it on repeat.
 I wrote them and said, "I want to do this one.
 I want to do this one."
 It was all really compacted because Aesop is touring, and I was dealing with my fathers heart surgery on the East Coast.
 It was really crazy but we just sat down and looked at a few ideas.
-Eventually, the idea I pitched in was based on the fact that I just saw the Up Right Citizen’s Brigade live show in New York called ASSSSCAT, where somebody tells a story and then they just have a series of nine or ten sketches that are loosely based on that story.
+Eventually, the idea I pitched in was based on the fact that I just saw the Up Right Citizens Brigade live show in New York called ASSSSCAT, where somebody tells a story and then they just have a series of nine or ten sketches that are loosely based on that story.
 That was how we came up with everything.
 In the song there was mentions of dismemberment, mentions of laundry, and a lunch lady, and of being a kid.
 So we just thought of different scenarios that would encompass different images and different lyrical ideas.

 Doug: When it came to the casting and assembling of those elements that you pulled from the lyrics, where did you get everyone and everything?

-Pete: It’s all Kimya.
+Pete: Its all Kimya.
 I would try to be cool and be all music video directorly and act like I know somebody.
 Then Kimya always just kills it with somebody else.
 They made a very funny and a very stern warning to me to right from the beginning.
 They said, "We don't want you to go out casting 'good-looking people' for this."
 They wanted authentic characters.
 I referred to something as glamorous in the treamtent and right away Kimya and Aesop Rock both said, "Thats not what The Uncluded is about."